sboehler/knut/README.md

 ### Value directive

 Value directives can be used to declare a certain account balance at a specific date.
-When encountering a value directive during evaluation, beans will automatically generate a transaction wich makes sure that the balance matches the indicated value.
+When encountering a value directive during evaluation, knut will automatically generate a transaction wich makes sure that the balance matches the indicated value.
 The generated transaction always has exactly one booking, and the two accounts are the given account and a special Equity:Valuation account.

 `YYYY-MM-DD value <account> <amount> <commodity>`